Shutdown valve: Types

 For fluids, metal seated ball valves are used as shut-down valves (SDV's).
 Use of metal seated ball valves leads to overall lower costs when taking into account lost production and inventory, and valve repair costs resulting from the use of soft seated ball valves which have a lower initial cost.

 Straight-through flow valves, such as rotary-shaft ball valves, are typically high-recovery valves.
 High recovery valves are valves that lose little energy due to little flow turbulence.
 Flow paths are straight through.
-Rotary control valves, butterfly valve and ball valves are good examples.
+Rotary control valves, butterfly valves and ball valves are good examples.

 For air intake shut down, two distinct types are commonly utilized, i.e. butterfly valves and swing gate or guillotine valves.
 Because diesel engines ignite fuel using compression instead of an electronic ignition, shutting off the fuel source to a diesel engine will not necessarily stop the engine from running.
 When an external hydrocarbon, such as methane gas, is present in the atmosphere, it can be sucked into a diesel engine causing overspeed or over revving, potentially leading to a catastrophic failure and explosion.
 When actuated, ESD valves stop the flow of air and prevent these failures.